-The curriculum for St Ives School is set out in Appendix A, but this may be adapted to reflect emerging issues pertaining to the school or community.
+The curriculum for each school is set out in Appendices A-C, but these may be adapted to reflect emerging issues pertaining to the individual school or community.

-The subject lead has developed the curriculum in consultation with parents, pupils and staff, taking into account the age, needs and feelings of pupils.
+Subject leads have developed the curricula in consultation with parents, pupils and staff, taking into account the age, needs and feelings of pupils.
 We will meet the learning objectives and content outlined in the Relationships Education, Relationships